-In the state of Minnesota, chemical dependency treatment is funded for state residents who don’t have insurance coverage and have significant income limitations (see eligibility descriptions below).
+In the State of Minnesota, chemical dependency treatment is funded for State residents who don’t have insurance coverage and have significant income limitations (see eligibility descriptions below).
 This fund is called the Consolidated Chemical Dependency Treatment Fund (CCDTF).
 In St. Louis County, eligibility for the fund, coordination of access to treatment and funding for treatment are handled by the St. Louis County Public Health & Human Services Department, a resident’s tribal social services agency or the managed care plan (for persons who have that coverage - all Minnesota Care plans are managed care plans and residents may have selected a managed care organization to handle their Medical Assistance/MA).

 Access to CCDTF and CD Treatment Services

-The county or tribal agency determine the recipient’s need for treatment by conducting a Rule 25 chemical use assessment, and will also determine whether the recipient is eligible to have their treatment paid for using public funds.
+The county or tribal agency determines the recipient’s need for treatment by conducting a Rule 25 chemical use assessment, and will also determine whether the recipient is eligible to have their treatment paid for using public funds.

 - Recipients who are on MA or MinnesotaCare and receiving services through a Managed Care Organization (MCO) should contact their MCO for a Rule 25 assessment.
 The MCO will instruct them how to access this assessment and the appropriate treatment services.